HIV Corrections Initiative

 The Summit of Hope Program has been developed to serve the needs of the Parolees with wrap around services ‘whole person’.
 A variety of screenings are offered and linkage care/referral is providing many needed services for the recently released.
 A Summit of Hope is an event, planned and provided by the parole agents in Districts, Illinois HIV Care Connect Regions, and Community Base Programs that provides HIV testing and care/treatment and link to care, mandatory drug screening, and other health services (blood pressure and flu shots) as well as referrals for services such as dental care, housing, mental health counseling, vocational training, mock interviews for return to work, and many other social services.
 This program serves the overall health and social service needs of the recently released, highlighting and specifically targeting HIV testing and referral to HIV care.
 These events would occur 20 to 25 times a year throughout the Illinois counties.
-See Resources in the right-hand column for a calendar of events throughout the year.

 The Community Reentry Project (CRP

 The Ryan White Part B Community Re-Entry Support (CRS) program provides assistance to individuals who have been recently released from incarceration from Illinois county jails and IDOC facilities.
 The program includes HIV prevention education, outreach services, substance abuse treatment, training and technical assistance, and parole and probation mandates.
 CRS interventions are provided primarily in community-based settings within Chicago and Cook, DuPage, Kane, Lake, McHenry, and Will counties, as well as some statewide activities.